calebclayreagor/calebclayreagor.github.io/index.md

 # Professional Summary
 I'm a Ph.D. data scientist with deep expertise in **_time-series analysis, graph theory, and advanced machine learning_** for <ins>data-driven problem solving</ins>.
-I have 5+ years’ experience developing end-to-end pipelines for translating multi-scale datasets into meaningful insights and actionable knowledge.
-I develop parsimonious solutions to complex, high-dimensional problems while delivering both granular and high-level understanding of models’ behaviors.
+I have 5+ years’ experience in developing end-to-end pipelines for translating multi-scale datasets into meaningful insights and actionable knowledge.
+I develop parsimonious approaches to solve complex, high-dimensional problems while delivering both granular and high-level understanding of models’ behaviors.
 My work emphasizes cross-functional approaches drawing on techniques from computer vision, autoregressive modeling, and causal inference.

-> **_I deliver creative solutions to pressing problems, and I'm ready to contribute to a dynamic data-science environment._**
+> **_I deliver creative solutions to pressing research problems, and I'm ready to contribute to a dynamic data-science environment._**

 # Research Competencies
-## High-dimensional, multi-modal & multi-scale data analysis
+## High-dimensional & multi-modal data analysis
-In my Ph.D., I analyzed high-dimensional datasets describing cells' unique profiles using sparse `cell x gene` matrices:
+- In my Ph.D., I analyzed high-dimensional datasets describing single cells' unique profiles using sparse `cell x gene` matrices with thousands of individual features and up to millions of unique observations:

 > |         | G₁ | ⋯ | Gₘ |
 > |---------|----|----|----|